kubernetes-study-guide/Kubernetes-Study-Guide/Section-02/07_multi_container_pods/transcript.md

 pwd
 ```

-So far we've only demo pods that only had a single container running inside it.
-However you can multiple containers running inside a single pod.
-In this demo, I'm going to show what a 2 container pod looks like.
-Here's the yaml file I'll use to create this.
+So far we've only explored single container pods.
+If you want, you can also build a multi-container pods, and it's actually quite easy to set up.
+So in this video, I'm going to show what a 2 container pod looks like.
+Here's the yaml file that I'll use for this demo.

 ```bash
 tree configs/